-Data presentation and analysis forms an important part of all academic studies as well as professional practices.
+Data presentation and analysis forms an important part of all academic studies, commercial, industrial and marketing activities as well as professional practices.
 It is necessary to make use of collected data which is considered to be raw data which must be processed to put for any use.
 Data analysis helps in interpretation of data and take a decision or answer the research question.
 Data analysis starts with the collection of data followed by sorting and processing it.
 Processed data helps in obtaining information from it as the raw data is non comprehensive in nature.
 Presenting the data includes the pictorial representation of the data by using graphs, charts. maps and other methods.
 These methods help in adding visual aspect to data which makes it much easier and quick to understand.

 Significance of data presentation and analysis

 Data presentation and analysis plays an important role in every field.
 A great presentation can be a deal maker or deal breaker.
 Some people make extremely effective presentation with the same set of facts and figures which are available with others.
 At times people who did all the hard work but failed to present it present it properly have lost important contracts, the work which they did is unable to impress the decision makers.
 So in order to get the work done especially while dealing with clients or higher authorities presentation matters!
 No one is willing to spend hours in understanding what you have to show and this is exactly why presentation matters!

 Data analysis helps people in understanding the results of surveys conducted, makes use of already existing studies to obtain new results.
 Helps in validating the existing study or to add/expand existing study.